pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

 ### 2.6.
 Scope of symbols in source modules

-All source modules may refer to each others symbols by using XREF directives.
+All source modules may refer to each others symbols by using EXTERN directives.
 This means that you refer to external information outside the current source module.
-The opposite of an external module reference is to declare symbols globally available using a XDEF directive, i.e. making symbols available to other source modules.
-Finally it is possible to have local symbols that is not known to other source modules than the current.
-A label or constant that has not been declared with XREF, XDEF or XLIB is local to the module.
+The opposite of an external module reference is to declare symbols globally available using a PUBLIC directive, i.e. making symbols available to other source modules.
+Finally it is possible to have local symbols that are not known to other source modules than the current.
+A label or constant that has not been declared with EXTERN, PUBLIC or GLOBAL is local to the module.

 ### 2.7.
 Using arithmetic and relational expressions